 Pennsylvania Microgrower Application

-How to become a micro grower in PA?
+How to become a micro grower in PA or medical marijuana or adult use cannabis?

-Pennsylvania legislators introduced SB-350 back in 2019 and still has not be voted.
+Pennsylvania legislators introduced SB-773 to amend amending the act of April 17, 2016 (P.L.84, No.16), known as the Medical Marijuana Act.
 If you are interested in a change of cannabis legislation in Pennsylvania, you should consider calling your representatives and ask them to vote on this bill.

 It is necessary to comply with the Commonwealth regulations when it comes to growing, microgrowing, and homegrowing of cannabis in Pennsylvania.
 The documents as part of the application must be clear and should contain all the necessary details.